 Immunotherapy helps boost a person’s immune system to better attack the cancer.
 There are many types of immunotherapy used for people with advanced melanoma.

-This drug is given as an IV (intravenous) infusion in patients with melanomas that can’t be removed by surgery or that have spread to other parts of the body.
-Doctors are now looking at its use for earlier stage melanomas as well.
+These drugs are given as IV (intravenous) infusions in patients with melanomas that can’t be removed by surgery or that have spread to other parts of the body.
+Doctors are also looking at using these drugs for earlier stage melanomas as well.

-The most common side effects from this drug include feeling tired, diarrhea, skin rash, and itching.
-In some cases, this drug can cause the immune system to attack other parts of the body, which can cause serious problems.
+Common side effects from these drugs can include feeling tired, nausea, diarrhea, joint pain, skin rash, and itching.
+In some cases, these drugs can cause the immune system to attack other parts of the body, which can cause serious problems.
 If problems do arise, treatment may need to be stopped and you may get drugs to suppress your immune system.